 Guidelines for USPP League Table Submission:

 Include all traditional placements; 144a’s without reg rights; sale-leasebacks (including CTLs); and structured and project deals which were sold to private placement buyers.
 Deals submitted will be evaluated on various criteria outlined below, and if determined to be admissible, they could be given League Table credit.
-However, deals which we determine do not meet all League Table criteria may be included in market volume numbers.
+However, deals which we determine do not meet all League Table criteria may still be included in market volume numbers only.

-- If a deal did not appear in the Private Placement Monitor newsletter, it is automatically challenged.
-You must submit the lead investor and documentation (NPA, engagement letter, circle letter, etc) to receive credit.
+- If a deal did not appear in the Private Placement Monitor newsletter, it is automatically subject to review by the PPM.
+In order to receive credit, you must submit the lead investor and requested documentation (NPA, engagement letter, circle letter, etc).

 - Full credit is given to the lead agent, equal credit to co-lead agents, and no credit to co-agents, unless otherwise noted in the documentation.